guzba/curly/README.md

 ## Production tested

-I have been using Curly in a production web server to make 20k+ HTTPS requests per minute on a tiny VM for a while now without any trouble.
+I am using Curly in a production web server to make 20k+ HTTPS requests per minute on a tiny VM for a while now without any trouble.

 Both the blocking and non-blocking Curly APIs are used and confirmed working in a very multi-threaded production environment.